asifulhaque087/jouleslabs-pdf-editor/README.md

 # Drawbacks

-By the way, it has some limitation also.
+By the way, it has some limitations also.
 It's essential to be aware of its limitations:

 1. **Image Upload Limit:** Keep in mind that local storage has a capacity limit of 5MB for image uploads.
 Be cautious when uploading large image files to avoid exceeding this limit.